 Video courses I watched

 I watched a lot of videos on LinkedIn Learning, and the entire Cisco CyberOps Associate course by CBT Nuggets during my last exam cram to repeat the information.
-I think especially CBT Nuggets provided excellent explanations of all the topics covered by the certification.
-Some of the concepts can be a bit boring and hard to learn.
+I think CBT Nuggets provided an excellent review of all the topics covered by the certification.
+Since I am mainly a software developer, some of the concepts felt a bit boring and hard to learn.
 So having several people tell about the same concept in different ways, really helped me.

 Books